-WALT know colours: recapping previous colours and introducing orange, purple, brown and grey.

-WALT Ask what colour something is.

-WALT Recap numbers 1 -12.

-WALT Explore recognising that some nouns use 'un' and some nouns use 'une' and why this is.
+WALT remember previous colours and learn the new colours orange, purple, brown and grey in French.
+WALT ask what colour something is in French.
+WALT remember numbers 1 -12 in French.
+WALT explore of recognising that some nouns use 'un' and some nouns use 'une' and why this is.

-Understanding of the World History: Changes in Britain from the Stone Age to the Iron Age
+Understanding of the World

+History: Changes in Britain from the Stone Age to the Iron Age

-WALT Sequence the early ages of Britain chronologically Learn about how life was different during each age, and how it progressed through the period.
+WALT sequence the early ages of Britain chronologically.
+WALT learn about how life was different during each age, and how it progressed through the period.